Huge Blast Kills Two, Injures 26 In Northern China

-The blast occurred just before 8:00 am (0000 GMT), state broadcaster CCTV said, in a residential area in the city of Sanhe, Hebei province, less than 50 kilometres (30 miles) east of the centre of Beijing.
+The blast occurred just before 8:00am (00:00 GMT), state broadcaster CCTV said, in a residential area in the city of Sanhe, Hebei province, less than 50 kilometres east of the centre of Beijing.

 Footage online circulated by state media showed a huge explosion that sent plumes of smoke and fire across a busy road.